k-koech/Journal-Shamiri/README.md

 - filter journals based on categories by clicking of a specific category
 - view individual journal by clicking on the card
 - A use can View his/her profile and can go to profile page by clicking on it.
-- Click on summary of  Journals and View all journals and cal filter them by dates, (daily, monthly and weekly) and also search by title or content
+- Click on summary of Journals and View all journals and can filter them by dates, (daily,monthly and weekly) and also search
 ![Homepage1](images/homepage1.jpeg)
 ![Homepage2](images/homepage2.jpeg)